mtanco/mtanco.github.io/_pages/about.md

 Hi!
 I'm Michelle and I like to solve problems.

+I **work** as Customer Solution Engineer and Data Scientist at H2o.ai.
+As it's my first week this mostly means I am drinking H2O from the fire hose and learning everything I possibly can :)

-I **work** as a Senior Consultant for [Teradata](https://www.teradata.com/) in our Data Science Deliveries team.
-This often means I'm either galavanting accross the US or holed up in my home office, working with our customers to derive business value out of their data.
+Previously, I was a Senior Consultant for [Teradata](https://www.teradata.com/) in the Data Science Deliveries team.
 The sorts of projects I've been focused on recently are:

 * Network optimization
 * Predictive asset maintenance
 * Event prediction in time series data
 * Cross channel customer engagement

 I tend to **play** by coding and tinkering.
-The main point of this site to host the output of these fun, personal projects.
+The main point of this site to host the output of my learning and personal projects.

 Outside of the computer, my main hobbies are spending time with my **dog & husband**, playing **ukulele**, and flipping around at my adult **gymnastics** class.